jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 <a name=#CreationNFTchaincode/>

+## Creation of the Smartcontract to handle the NFT
 First of all we are going to create the smartcontract used to handle the NFT token which will be the digital representation in Blockchain of the asset to be rented by the ***eshop organization*** to the ***lessee1 organization***.

 NFT tokens most of the times are created as digital twins of physical or digital assets, so NFT must reflect what is occurring to the physical or digital asset and be tracked accordingly to its reality.
 In this sense the NFT gives an extra value to the physical/digital asset, as the information provided by the NFT representing the asset is information which can not be refused as per the contribution of the blockchain technology to it.